Enhancing di-jet resonance searches via a final-state radiation jet tagging algorithm

 \section{{Acknowledgments}}

 We thank Sascha Dreyer, Christian Sander, Ryo Ishikawa and Yohei Yamaguchi for very constructive discussions.
 We also thank Marco Montella and Antonio Boveia for pointing relevant references to us.
-B.X.
-Liu is supported by Shenzhen Campus of the Sun Yat-sen University under project 74140-12255011, and by the Young Scientists Fund (C Class) of the National Natural Science Foundation of China (Grant No.12405122).
-B.X.
-Liu appreciates the support from Guangdong Provincial Key Laboratory of Gamma-Gamma Collider and Its Comprehensive Applications, and the support from Guangdong Provincial Key Laboratory of Advanced Particle Detection Technology.
-Both Y.X.
+As undergraduates, Y.X.
 Shen and Y.S.Z.
-Sui are supported by College Students' Innovative Entrepreneurial Training Plan Program.
-As undergraduates, they contributed to sample generation, kinematic studies and the algorithm training/testing for this work substantially.
+Sui contributed to sample generation, kinematic studies and the algorithm training/testing for this work substantially.